 - Physical custody: Physical custody is where a child will live.
 The parent who has primary physical custody is known as the primary physical custodian.

 - QDRO: A qualified domestic relations order is a legal document used to divide retirement assets such as pensions, 401(k) accounts and IRA accounts after a divorce.

 - Sole custody: Sole custody is when one parent has sole legal and physical custody of a child.
 Sole custody is rare, except in cases of child abuse or domestic violence.

 - Spousal support: Also known as spousal maintenance or alimony, spousal support refers to ongoing payments one spouse must make to the other after a divorce.

 - Standing orders: These are orders that will prohibit you and your spouse from doing certain things (such as wasting assets) while your divorce is in process.

 If you have legal issue involving your family, our lawyers are here to advise you.
-Please contact us today and arrange a personal, discreet and helpful consultation.
+Please contact us today and arrange a personal, discreet consultation.